thetschulian/dailyUsed/useless_junk/VMWare-ESXi-Backup.md

 # ESXi Backup Script | Backups a specific VM to a NFS Share mounted on ESXi (no vCenter needed!!)

+> Create a new File on a Linux host /home/user/esxi-vmdk-backup.sh and paste the things below

 ```bash
 #!/bin/bash